rtdoh55/power_outage_predictions/README.md

-# power-outage-predictions
 ### By: Jerry Wu and Ryan Doh
+# Framing the Problem

+# Baseline Model

-# Introduction
+# Final Model

-# Cleaning and Exploratory Data Analysis
+# Fairness Analysis

-# Assessment of Missingness

-# Hypothesis Testing